 - a.
 Must choose a method of proof of vaccination, documented proof of vaccination or self-attestation (except as otherwise prohibited in Proclamation 21-14, et seq.
-(Vaccination Requirement)), and require such proof from every employee before those employees are permitted to work without wearing a face covering at the employer's worksite in areas not generally accessible to the public and when no customers, volunteers, visitors, or non-employees are present as permitted by the Secretary of Health's face covering order referenced above; - b.
+(Vaccination Requirement)), and require such proof from every employee before those employees are permitted to work without wearing a face covering at the employer's worksite in areas not generally accessible to the public when only employees are present as permitted by the Secretary of Health's face covering order referenced above; - b.
 Notwithstanding (a) above, may require that employees wear a face covering while at the worksite in all areas regardless of vaccination status; and - c.
 May require vaccination as a condition of employment, except as prohibited by state or federal law.